Creating this Greek yogurt egg

 Let them chill (literally) and then remove and peel the shells off!

-How to make hard boiled eggs on the stove:
+How to make hard boiled eggs on

 Heat 1/2- to 1-inch of water in a large saucepan to boiling over high heat.
 Carefully place steamer insert into pan over boiling water or proceed to step 2, if not using a steamer insert.